brianapulido/Microsoft-AZ-900/Microsoft AZ-900 Notes.md

-These are my notes taken during the self-paced study I did for the AZ-900 Microsoft Azure Fundamentals Exam
+These are my notes taken during the self-paced study I did for the AZ-900 Microsoft Azure Fundamentals Exam.
-The link below brings you to the Microsoft website for the AZ-900 Exam which contains the learning paths I followed
+The link below brings you to the Microsoft website for the AZ-900 Exam which contains the 3 learning paths I followed to prepare.
 [Exam AZ-900: Microsoft Azure Fundamentals](https://learn.microsoft.com/en-us/credentials/certifications/exams/az-900/)

 # Describe cloud concepts (25–30%)